-Students will study the basics of music theory, music appreciation, and the work of great composers.
-Students will first learn to identify basic music forms and patterns, describe elements of music using appropriate music vocabulary, and sing and play basic instruments.
-By listening to a variety of music, students will compare and contrast music from different composers, historical periods, cultures, styles, and genres.
-Students will continue to refine their musical knowledge and skills by singing, playing, improvising, and composing.
-They will learn to identify and use key signature, meter signature, notation, bass and treble clef, tempo, and dynamic markings.
-They will also learn to perform and respond to a conductor's cues and make necessary adjustments.
+Students study the basics of music theory, music appreciation and the work of great composers.
+Additionally, they learn to identify music forms and patterns, describe elements of music using appropriate music vocabulary, sing, play basic instruments, and later improvise and compose, learning to perform and respond to a conductor's cues and make necessary adjustments.
+By listening to a variety of music, students also compare and contrast music from different composers, historical periods, cultures, styles and genres.